Heading to Sydney with kids? We’ve lived here for 8 years and have checked out all the best family fun activities in town. We share them all here.

 Visit the Maritime Museum

-The Australian National Maritime Museum is another of our favourite places to take kids in Sydney.
+The Australian National Maritime Museum is another excellent option for kids in Sydney.
 The highlight of the museum for kids is exploring the various vessels.

 We particularly loved the opportunity to go inside the submarine HMAS Onslow, which was commissioned during the Cold War and was used to track Soviet submarines.
 Exploring the HMAS Vampire, the last of the country’s big gun ships, which served the Royal Australian Navy from 1959 to 1986 was also cool.